Poll shows Kelly, Schmidt in tight race for Kansas governor - NewsBreak

 On this question, 38.5% of Kansans said the search makes them “more likely” to support him, 31.7% said “less likely” and 29.8% said it makes no difference.

 “What do you think the campaigns themselves — Laura Kelly, Derek Schmidt — what are they going to take away from this information?”
-FOX4 asked.
+WDAF-TV asked.

 “The question’s going to be for both campaigns: Do you double down on your base?
 Does Laura Kelly go for the female vote?
 Does Schmidt go for the male vote because they know those are going to be their base voters.
 Or do you start to see ads that appeal to the other side in which case they’re trying to cross over votes,” Kimball said.